Vite

 }

-Now we're ready to call your Command from the JavaScript frontend!
+Now you're ready to call your Command from the frontend!

 npm install @tauri-apps/api